 Doctoral programmes at a state or state-recognised institution of higher education or a non-university research institute in Germany:

-- individual projects under the supervision of a university teacher or academic adviser
+individual projects under the supervision of a university teacher or academic adviser or

 Additional documents that prove academic suitability or provide information about extracurricular activities will also be considered in the assessment.